 The history of Chittorgarh, which is one of the oldest cities of Rajasthan dates back to the 8th century.
 It was given as a dowry gift to Bappa Rawal, the founder of the Sisodia Dynasty when he married.
 The last Solanki princess somewhere in the 8th century.
 Spread over a 7-mile long hill, the city of Chittorgarh was ruled by the descendants of Bappa Rawal.
 Till somewhere around the 16th century.

 After Khilji’s attack, Bahadur Shah attacked Chittorgarh in 1535 AD followed by the third one by Akbar in 1568.
 The last attack was the final straw and Chittorgarh never recovered from this attack.
 In fact, the city was never inhabited after that.
-Right now, this ghost town still reverberates with the tales of its past glory.
-And the sacrifices made by its kin.
+At the present time, this apparition town still resonates with the stories of its past wonder.
+Furthermore, the penances made by its kin.
 And its people made the sacrifices.

 Tourist Destination Chittorgarh

 Chittorgarh Fort: The Chittorgarh Fort is a massive structure perched on a hill spread over an area of 280-hectares.
 Among the monuments housed within the fort is Rana Kumbha’s Palace.
 Fateh Prakash Palace, Tower of Victory and Rani Padmini’s Palace.

 Tower of Victory-Vijay Stambh: Tower of Victory-Vijay Stambh: Vijay Stambh – this 9-storyed ‘tower of Victory’ was worked by Maharana Kumbha in 1440.AD to remember his triumph over Mohammed Khilji of Malwa.
 You can have a delightful top edge perspective all in all town.
 The pinnacle gets lit up at night, which do magic.
 A piece de resistance, the tower is a must-see on any itinerary in a journey to Rajasthan.